British Values

 Let Your Light Shine ~ Matthew 5:16

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.
-All staff have undertaken 'CHANNEL' PREVENT training to ensure that they are up to date in their knowledge of the strategy.
-At Warmingham these values are reinforced regularly and in the following ways:
+The Government outlined its definition of British values in the 2011 Prevent Strategy, which was further reinforced in 2014.
+All staff have undertaken PREVENT and Channel training to ensure they remain fully informed and vigilant in safeguarding our children and promoting inclusive, respectful learning environments.

 Picture News